Babies are a money-making machine for retailers. Hence the invention of the baby registry.

 Shop Amazon – Create an Amazon Baby RegistryFor Mama

-Please note: I struggled with breastfeeding with my first baby, so I know firsthand the kind of mom guilt that can show up whether you’re using formula or breastfeeding.
+Please note: I struggled with breastfeeding with my first child, so I know firsthand the kind of mom guilt that can show up whether you’re bottle feeding or breastfeeding.
 FED IS BEST.
-So while these recommendations will include things specifically for breastfeeding moms, please understand that I am in support of whatever works best to keep you and your baby healthy.

 1. Nursing pads (at least 30).